 - Kaiser Permanente’s Train the Mind campaign, launched in 2018, featured Golden State Warriors’ Stephen Curry in public health awareness videos focused on managing stress and building resilience.

-- In April 2020, Kaiser Permanente launched a social media challenge, #OwnTheCurve, to engage young people all over the world and ask them to share how they are helping stop the spread of COVID-19.
-Mental health messaging about coping with anxiety and stress related to COVID-19 is also part of the effort.
+- In April 2020, Kaiser Permanente launched a social media challenge, #OwnTheCurve, to engage young people all over the world by asking them to share how they are helping stop the spread of COVID-19.
+Mental health messaging about coping with anxiety and stress related to COVID-19 was also part of the effort.

 Resilience in School Environments

-- In late 2019, Kaiser Permanente announced the expansion of our Resilience in School Environments, or RISE, initiative, which emphasizes the importance of providing teachers with the skills and resources they need to support student mental health and to better tend to their own emotional needs.
+- In late 2019, Kaiser Permanente announced the expansion of RISE, our Resilience in School Environments initiative, which emphasizes the importance of providing teachers with the skills and resources they need to support student mental health and to better tend to their own emotional needs.

-- Since 2016, Kaiser Permanente and the NBA have partnered to create the Total Health Forum, hosting 4 events that explored strategies for achieving total health of mind, body, and spirit, and identifying ways to build healthier generations.
+- Since 2016, Kaiser Permanente and the National Basketball Association have partnered to create the Total Health Forum, hosting 4 events that explored strategies for achieving total health of mind, body, and spirit, and identifying ways to build healthier generations.

 - Together, the NBA and Kaiser Permanente have also hosted hundreds of NBA FIT Clinics in cities throughout the United States, reaching more than 30,000 youth with essential life skills and mental health and wellness programming.

-- In 2018, a study from the Mental Health Research Network, led by Kaiser Permanente research scientists demonstrated that we can use electronic health record data in combination with other tools to accurately identify people at high risk for suicide attempt or suicide death.
-This study builds on previous models in other health systems that used fewer potential predictors from patients’ records.
+- In 2018, a study from the Mental Health Research Network, led by Kaiser Permanente research scientists, demonstrated that we can use electronic health record data in combination with other tools to accurately identify people at high risk for suicide attempt or suicide death.
+The study builds on previous models in other health systems that used fewer potential predictors from patients’ records.